Skip to content

 The Grand Staircase of Palais Garnier

-Important moments in the history of music are represented in the paintings by Paul-Jacques-Aimé Baudry on the ceiling of the Grand Foyer.
-The 54 meters foyer at the end branches out to two salons with equally beautiful painted ceilings.
-Each of these salons opens into another one, Salon de la Lune to the west, and Salon du Soleil to the east.
+The paintings by Paul-Jacques-Aimé Baudry on the ceiling of the Grand Foyer represent essential moments in the history of music.
+The 54-meter foyer at the end branches out to two salons with equally beautiful painted ceilings.
+Each salon opens into another: Salon de la Lune to the west and Salon du Soleil to the east.

-The auditorium is big enough to sit 1,979 people and overlooks the largest stage in Europe.
+The auditorium is big enough to seat 1,979 people and overlooks the most significant stage in Europe.
 The famous chandelier, which inspired Leroux’s The Phantom of the Opera, was also designed by Garnier himself.
-At a weight of seven tons, it was made from bronze and crystal and gave an even more majestic aura to the painted ceiling, if that was even possible.
+At a weight of seven tons, it was made from bronze and crystal and gave an even more majestic aura to the painted ceiling, if possible.

 The Grand Foyer of Palais Garnier is an opulent masterpiece